ShepherdDev/webhook-to-workflow/README.md

 example if the URL is `http://www.example.com/` then this will contain the value `www.example.com` no matter what the actual local DNS name of the server is.
-- `Body` contains any body content supplied by the client via an upload verb such as POST, PUT, etc.
+- `RawBody` contains any body content supplied by the client via an upload verb such as POST, PUT, etc.
+- `Body` contains any decoded body content.
+If JSON data is supplied then it will be available in this property like a normal child object.
 - `Headers` will contain a dictionary of all HTTP headers supplied by the client.
 This will only be available if it is enabled in the DefinedValue.
 It will never contain the `Cookie` header or the